skybet/skybet.github.io/_posts/2015-11-26-is-client-side-rendering-ready-for-the-big-time.md

 - Webpack
 - Hot Module Reloading

 We currently use several of these in production as part of our Bet Tracker and Cash Out product but JavaScript packages don't stand still for long so it was good for us to experiment with the latest approaches coming from the wider community.
-It was particularly exciting to be able to investigate CSS modules as, like many long-lived websites, the scaling and maintenance of our CSS is a particulary thorny topic.
+It was particularly exciting to be able to investigate CSS modules as, like many long-lived websites, the scaling and maintenance of our CSS is a particularly thorny topic.

 If you're interested to see what we built, it's available to view at [www.skybet-nextgen.com][poc].

 ## The results...

 Well, it's a bit early to say on this one, but early signs are not so good for getting our content into Google.
-Using the fetch and render feature shows a beautifully accurate represenation of the loading state of the demo website, with none of the API requests having completed at the time an image was captured.
+Using the fetch and render feature shows a beautifully accurate representation of the loading state of the demo website, with none of the API requests having completed at the time an image was captured.
 Whether this means that the actual indexing behaviour also misses the XHR data fetch is yet to be seen, we'll have to wait to see how any organic crawling performs.

 Keep checking for a follow on post containing the full results of this test.